 - Do Followers Matter on Pinterest?
 New Pinterest Followers tab explained

-- Pinterest profile update for 2018 (3 Important features you should pay attention to)
+- Pinterest profile update (3 Important features you should pay attention to)

 - Yes!
 You should use hashtags on Pinterest.
 Learn how.